Natural-Goldfish/SimpsonGenerator/Readme.md

 # Train
 - **Data Argumentation**
 I performed data argumentation to make model more stable and to complement the small dataset.
-Techniques applied here are resize, normalization, horizontal flip with random probability
+Techniques applied here are _resize_, _normalization_, _horizontal flip_ with random probability
 I trained the model for _400 epochs_ about the dataset by _64 batch size_.
 You can find this pre-trained model's parameter file in ```'data\models'```  </br></br>
 - If you want to train this model from beginning, you could run :
 ```python main.py --mode train```  </br></br>